Geography Curriculum Intent

 - Undertake geographical enquiry both inside and outside the classroom through use of maps, aerial photographs and data gathering.

-- Develop an understanding of the physical and human developments which enable us to make a sense of place
+- Develop an understanding of the physical and human developments which enable us to make sense of a place

 - Develop knowledge and understanding of environmental change and sustainable development